ATMackay/splitwise/README.md

-# splitwise
+# Splitwise
-Minimum transaction algorithm written in Rust
+Minimum transaction algorithm written in Python, Go and Rust